← All Conditions

 Is ETS surgery permanent?

 Yes, in the vast majority of cases.
-ETS divides or clamps the relevant part of the sympathetic nerve chain, which produces a lasting effect, and the improvement in palmar and facial sweating is immediate.
+ETS divides the relevant part of the sympathetic nerve chain, which produces a lasting effect, and the improvement in palmar and facial sweating is immediate.
 Recurrence is uncommon.
 Unlike Botox, which lasts roughly 4 to 6 months and needs repeating, ETS is a one-time procedure.

 How common is compensatory sweating, and how bad is it?